zack-bitcoin/amoveo/docs/getting-started/sync.md

 You can see how many headers you node has:
 `api:height()`
 When you first turn on, it should automatically start downloading headers.
+After that point, you will only receive headers when your peers send them to you.

-If more headers become available, and you want to download them:
+You can manually download headers from a peer:
 ```
 sync:get_headers({{1,2,3,4}, 8080}).
 ```